slalaure/mqtt_uns_viewer/README.md

     ```bash
     node server.js
     ```
-    You should see console output indicating that the server has started and successfully connected to AWS IoT Core.
+    You should see console output indicating that the server has started and successfully connected to your MQTT Broker.
     If the simulator is enabled, you will see a confirmation message.

 2.  **Open the Application:**